bchen002/Doctoral-Supervisor-Skill/README.md

 # Expanded anonymized supervisor-skill package

-This package is a portable, de-identified version of a doctoral supervision and project-memory skill.
+This package is a portable doctoral supervision and project-memory skill.

 It is designed for someone who wants Codex to support a long-term research project across conversations.